 DOC has a Frog Recovery Group that provides expert advice to managers and external parties on management and research into native frogs to help with their conservation.

 DOC manages island biosecurity to keep predators off islands that Hamilton’s frogs are found on and undertakes monitoring of Hamilton’s frog island populations along with external researchers and iwi.

 DOC undertakes ground predator control and monitoring to protect Archey’s frog in Whareorino and Pureora Forests and Hochstetter’s frog at Otawa.

 We are investigating the impacts of introduced predators on frogs, and methods for frog monitoring and translocation are being developed and improved.
 Frog distribution and their numbers are also being documented.

 You can help

-Record carefully the location, the type of habitat (stream edge, forest floor), the time and date you sighted them, and if possible take photographs.
-Avoid touching the frogs, because you may damage their sensitive skin.
-If you do touch them, make sure your hands are wet.
+Record the location, type of habitat (stream edge, forest floor), time and date you sighted them and, if possible, take photographs.